PFA03027/alpha_concurrent/README.md

 Configured of memory is kept to re-use.
 If the required size is over the max size of configuration paramter, it allocates directly from malloc() and free it by free() also.

+general_mem_allocator::prune() and gmem_prune() is introduce to release the allocated memory if that is release by general_mem_allocator::deallocate() or gmem_deallocate().

 # Important points
-Whether the provided class is lock-free depends on whether the POSIX API for thread-local storage is lock-free.
+If disable ALCONCURRENT_CONF_USE_THREAD_LOCAL, Whether the provided class is lock-free depends on whether the POSIX API for thread-local storage is lock-free.

 If the POSIX thread-local storage API is lock-free, the main operations such as push () / pop () will behave as lock-free.